-- Lift the rear of the vehicle and support it off the ground. - WARNING: Ensure the track is free of alls particles which could be thrown out while it is rotating.
+1. Lift the rear of the vehicle and support it off the ground.

+WARNING: Ensure the track is free of alls particles which could be thrown out while it is rotating.
 Keep hands, tools, feet and clothing clear of track.
-Ensure no-one is standing in close proximity to the vehicle. - Start the engine and allow it to run at idle speed until the engine reaches its operational temperature. - 3.
+Ensure no-one is standing in close proximity to the vehicle.

+- 2. Start the engine and allow it to run at idle speed until the engine reaches its operational temperature. - 3.
 Stop the engine. - 4.
 Disconnect the inlet primer hose from the primer valve.

-- 5. Plug inlet primer hose to prevent gasoline from draining. - Using an appropriate hose, connect one end of the hose to the inlet of the primer valve and place the other end in a Bombardier Snowmobile Injection Oil container.

-- 7. Activate the primer in order to fill it with oil. - 8.
-Restart engine and run at idle. - Using the primer valve, inject oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately 25 complete strokes of the primer).
-Do not run engine during storage period. - The engine stopped, remove the sparks plugs and pour approximately 85 ml (3 fl. oz.
-Imp.) of oil into the cylinders. - Crank the engine to allow the crankshaft to turn 2 or 3 revolutions. - 12.
-Reinstall the spark plugs and the inlet primer hose.
+- 5. Plug inlet primer hose to prevent gasoline from draining. - Using an appropriate hose, connect one end of the hose to the inlet of the primer valve and place the other end in a Bombardier Snowmobile Injection Oil container. - 7.
+Activate the primer in order to fill it with oil. - 8.
+Restart engine and run at idle. - Using the primer valve, inject oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately 25 complete strokes of the primer). - 10.The engine stopped, remove the sparks plugs and pour approximately 85 ml (3 Imp. oz.) of oil into the cylinders. - 11.
+Crank the engine to allow the crankshaft to turn 2 or 3 revolutions.